hunter-teacher-cert/unit_plan-stevesolo/README.md

 ### Tools Used
 (include programming language(s), specific programs/environments, and other tools (digital or otherwise) if necessary)
-- A UNIX/Linux Enviroment like MAC OSX, Ubuntu, BSD or Replit
+- A UNIX/Linux Environment like MAC OSX, Ubuntu, BSD or Replit
-- VIM editor
+- vi editor
 - GUI text editor (basic)
-- Eclipse IDE
-- X-Code IDE (if MAC OSX)
-- Clang C compiler
 - A Word Processor Program (Word, Pages, Sheets or the like)